 Instructions

-- Prep: Preheat oven to 350˚ F. Grease a 10×7 or medium baking dish.
-Chop broccoli and cauliflower into smaller florets.
+- Preheat your oven to 350˚ F and grease a medium 10×7 baking dish.
+Chop the broccoli and cauliflower into smaller, bite-sized florets.

-- Over medium heat, saute the onion in butter.
-Add uncooked rice and stir over medium-low heat for five minutes.
+- In a skillet over medium heat, sauté the onion in butter until fragrant.
+Add the uncooked rice and stir for about five minutes over medium-low heat until lightly toasted.

-- Spread into greased baking dish.
-Sprinkle the crumbled crackers on top.
+- Spread the mixture evenly into the prepared baking dish and sprinkle the crumbled crackers on top.

-- Bake for 50-55 minutes.
-For the last 10 minutes, cover with foil if browning too fast.
-After removing from oven, let cool for 10 minutes before serving.
+- Bake for 50-55 minutes, covering with foil for the last 10 minutes if the top is browning too quickly.
+Once baked, let the casserole cool for 10 minutes before serving.

 Notes